naninovel/docs/docs/guide/naninovel-scripts.md

 When working with large naninovel scripts, it could become tedious to always play them from start in order to check how things work in particular parts of the script.

-Using [development console](/guide/development-console.md) you can instantly "rewind" currently active script to an arbitrary line:
+Using [development console](/guide/development-console.md) you can instantly "rewind" currently played script to an arbitrary line:

 ```
 rewind 12